 VM config step #6 Storage size settings

 I saw the default value is set to 64GB.
 If this is not suitable for you, you may change it.
-Please note the space you allocate here will be occupied by your host machine disk.
+Please note that your host machine disk will occupy the space you allocate here.

 VM config step #7 Shared Directory